 “At some point it was time to start thinking about making actual designs for the project!
 We had enough ideas already ourselves, but we thought it would be interesting to ask other designers to work with the material as well.
 In this way the possibilities and experiments with NewspaperWood would be examined in a wider range.
 Vij5 sent out an invitation with a lot of responses as result.
 From here we selected a group of talented young designers for a first collection.

-We met regularly, had exciting brainstorms, exchanged ideas and discussed the designs of which the first prototypes were presented in Milan."
+We met regularly, had exciting brainstorms, exchanged ideas and discussed the designs of which the first prototypes are presented in Milan.”

 About Studio Mieke Meijer

-Studio Mieke Meijer is a collaboration between Mieke Meijer and Roy Letterlé.
-From their workshop in Eindhoven (NL) they work on self-initiated and commissioned projects.
+Studio Mieke Meijer is a Dutch design studio founded by Mieke Meijer and Roy Letterlé.
+The studio designs, develops and produces extraordinary objects for the public and private domain.
+Meijer (Wezep, 1982) graduated from Design Academy Eindhoven.
+Letterlé (Kerkrade, 1978) graduated as a structural engineer from PTH Eindhoven.
 Meijer and Letterlé both lecture and give workshops at various educational and cultural Institutions.
-Currently they teach at Design Academy Eindhoven and HKU University of the Arts Utrecht.
-Next to this they are co-founders of NewspaperWood BV.
+Currently they are teaching at Design Academy Eindhoven and HKU University of the Arts Utrecht.
+Furthermore they are co-founders of NewspaperWood BV.